AthenZ/athenz/docs/athenz_templates.md

 null template definitions), ZMS aborts startup rather than running with an incomplete template set.
-A valid json object without any templates (e.g. `{}`) is treated as an intentionally empty list, and if the configured file does not exist at all, ZMS starts with an empty list.
+A valid json object without any templates (e.g. `{}`) is treated as an intentionally empty list, and if the configured file does not exist at all or cannot be read due to a transient I/O error, ZMS starts with an empty list without recording any file timestamp so the dynamic reload task will retry loading it as soon as it becomes available again.
 To allow template additions or updates without a ZMS deployment, administrators can enable `athenz.zms.solution_templates_dynamic_reload=true`.
 When this flag is enabled, ZMS checks the configured templates file for changes before template operations